2018 Intercontinental Cup (India)

-The 2018 Intercontinental Cup (known as the 2018 Hero Intercontinental Cup for sponsorship reasons) was a 4-team association football tournament held at the Mumbai Football Arena in the Indian city of Mumbai between 1 and 10 June 2018.
+The 2018 Intercontinental Cup (known as the 2018 Hero Intercontinental Cup for sponsorship reasons) was a 4-nations football tournament held at the Mumbai Football Arena in the Indian city of Mumbai between 1 and 10 June 2018.
 The tournament was organized by the AIFF as part of the senior men's team's preparation for 2019 AFC Asian Cup.
+The tournament succeeded the Nehru Cup and developed post the Tri-Nation Series, where the then India head coach Stephen Constantine revealed that the intention was to hold a four-team tournament with India competing against teams from the Caribbean, Africa, and Asia.
 India won the tournament by defeating Kenya 2–0 in the final on 10 June 2018.

 Participating nations

 The FIFA Rankings, as of 1 June 2018: